 Mental clarity is a state in which your perception is unclouded and you are fully present and engaged within the moment.
-The times where you were fully in the moment and can recall exact details of an event or day are the best examples of when you have experienced mental clarity.
+The times when you were fully in the moment and can recall exact details of an event or day are the best examples of when you have experienced mental clarity.

-Mental clarity is closely tied with your engagement in an activity like when you are in the state of Flow.
+Mental clarity is closely tied to your engagement in an activity like when you are in a state of Flow.
 When you are in a state of Flow you are completely engrossed in the present and the task at hand.
 Time seems to fly by and your body and mind are being utilized to their maximum potential.
 Flow can be seen in musicians during a concert where they are performing a song perfectly and seem completely engaged with every note being played.

 While Flow represents the extreme in mental clarity, simply having an unclouded perception where you can operate effectively represents mental clarity.

 What causes mental fog?

 Mental fog is the antithesis of mental clarity.
-When you experience mental fog it can become hard to concentrate, difficult to maintain focus, and your mind is often adrift somewhere else.
+When you experience mental fog it can become hard to concentrate, difficult to maintain mental focus, and your mind is often adrift somewhere else.

 While there is no single cause of mental fog, there are things that can increase your chances of having a clouded perception.
 Below is a look at possible factors that can contribute to a clouded mind.

 Lack of sleep

 If you have ever gone without sleep, you have most definitely felt the effects of clouded perception.
 Sleep plays an important restorative process within the body and mind.
 Hormones, neurotransmitters, and many bodily functions rely on sleep to function at their best.
 Going for an extended period without sleep can cause impaired cognitive performance, decreased energy levels, alterations to mood, and poor memory.